kiran94/prfiesta/README.md

 By default, `prfiesta` will take the users provided in the `--user` option and search the Git provider for any pull requests that the user **authored**.
 Within more collaborative environments, this may not be what you want as you may want to also gain some visibility into all secondary contributions a user made (e.g commenting on others pull requests).

-To help with this, `prfiesta` exposes the `--use-involves` flag which will search for pull requests that the user either:
+To help with this, `prfiesta` exposes the `--use-involves` flag which will search for pull requests that were:

 - Created by a certain user
 - Assigned to that user
 - Mention that user
-- Were commented on by that user
+- commented on by that user

 Learn more about `involves` [here](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-a-user-thats-involved-in-an-issue-or-pull-request).